NCAR/python-tutorial/pages/part1_1.rst

     Here a good commit message ``-m`` for our changes would be "Adding script file"

-27. Let's check the status of our git repository, now.
+27. Let's check the status of our Git repository, now.
 It should tell you that there are no changes made to your repository (i.e., your repository is up-to-date with the state of the code in your directory).'

     .. code-block:: bash